• Skip to primary navigation

 Ingredients: Here's What You'll Need

-• The Liquid: The liquid in this soup consists of the tomato juice from the canned tomatoes, chicken broth, tomato paste, heavy cream, and dry sherry.
-The heavy cream adds creaminess to the soup.
-The dry sherry provides a subtle undertone that takes this soup to the next level.
+• Liquid: Tomato juice from canned tomatoes, chicken broth, tomato paste, heavy cream, and dry sherry provide the liquids.
+The heavy cream adds creaminess, and the dry sherry provides a subtle undertone that takes this soup to the next level.

 The most time-consuming part of making this soup is preparing the tomatoes for roasting.

-1. First, I drained the tomatoes but reserved the juices.
+1. Remove the Seeds: First, I drained the tomatoes but reserved the juices.
 Then, I removed any extraneous skin and seeds.
 The easiest way that I know to remove the seeds is to break open the tomatoes and rinse them under running water.

 Rinsing seeds from tomatoes

-1. After I rinsed the tomatoes, I placed them on paper towels and patted them dry with additional paper towels.
+1. Dry the Tomatoes: After I rinsed the tomatoes, I placed them on paper towels and patted them dry with additional paper towels.

-The reason that I dried the tomatoes was that the roasting does not begin until the liquid has evaporated.
+The reason for drying the tomatoes is that the roasting does not begin until the liquid has evaporated.
 Therefore, the more liquid that is removed before roasting, the quicker the process.

 Blotting the tomatoes with a paper towel.

-1. Next, I spread the tomatoes on a baking sheet lined with non-stick aluminum foil.
+1. Prepare for Roasting: Next, I spread the tomatoes on a baking sheet lined with non-stick aluminum foil.
 After that, I sprinkled them with some brown sugar to enhance the roasting.

 Sprinkling the tomatoes with light brown sugar.